Main Menu

 Not on View

-DescriptionAmphoriskos.
-Blue ground streaked with opaque red, with opaque white decoration.
-Moderately broad, inward-sloping rim-disk; rather tall cylindrical neck; obtuse-angled shoulder; elongated ovoid body; convex pointed bottom; short, bulbous base-knob, colorless with a slight greenish tinge, with an out-turned, rounded end.
-Two vertical strap handles, both colorless with a slight greenish tinge, extend from the shoulder to the upper part of the neck, rising to just below the rim-disk.
-A marvered opaque white thread begun on the upperside and edge of the rim-disk and wound spirally, at first in almost horizontal lines around the neck and shoulder, then tooled into a feather pattern from below the shoulder to the lower body, and finally, in horizontal lines to just above the base-knob.
-Core-formed glass; applied rim-disk, handles, and base-knob; applied marvered threads.
+DescriptionThis amphoriskos features a blue ground streaked with opaque red and decorated with opaque white thread.
+The moderately broad rim-disk slopes inward and is accompanied by a rather tall cylindrical neck.
+The shoulder is gently angled, leading to an elongated ovoid body that tapers to a convex pointed bottom.
+At the base, a short, bulbous knob in colorless glass with a slight greenish tinge terminates in an out-turned, rounded end.
+Two vertical strap handles, also of colorless glass with a greenish tint, rise from the shoulder to just below the rim-disk.
+A marvered opaque white thread begins on the upperside and edge of the rim-disk, winds spirally in nearly horizontal lines around the neck and shoulder, and is then tooled into a feather pattern from below the shoulder to the lower body.
+The thread continues in horizontal lines to just above the base-knob.
+Manufactured using the core-forming technique, the amphoriskos also includes applied rim-disk, handles, base-knob, and applied marvered threads.

 Published ReferencesHayes, John W., Roman and Pre-Roman Glass in the Royal Ontario Museum, Toronto, 1975, p.
 14.